 FIG. 71: Upper panel: Sensitivity reaches of the CEPC/FCC-ee's far detectors FD1, FD3, FD6, in comparison with prospects at the main detector (near detector, abbreviated as ND) and other experiments.
-Lower panel: Sensitivity reaches of ND, FD3 and FD6 at the CEPC/FCC-ee with three different integrated luminosities $\mathcal{L}Z = 16$ , 150 and 750 fb-1.
+Lower panel: Sensitivity reaches of ND, FD3 and FD6 at the CEPC/FCC-ee with three different integrated luminosities $\mathcal{L}Z = 16$, 150 and 750 fb-1.

 The gray regions are excluded by current constraints.
 Taken from Ref.
-[75].
+[74].

-We note that if high-precision timing information ( $\mathcal{O}(\text{picosecond})$ ) can be obtained, it is possible to correlate the activities at the MD and the FD that stem from the same collision event at the IP.
-Achieving this event correlation would allow for observing lepton-number-violating (LNV) processes that could arise, e.g. from long-lived HNLs.
+We note that if high-precision timing information ($\mathcal{O}(\text{picosecond})$) can be obtained, it is possible to correlate the activities at the MD and the FD that stem from the same collision event at the IP.
+Achieving this event correlation would allow for observing leptonnumber-violating (LNV) processes that could arise, e.g. from long-lived HNLs.
 Ref.
-[406], for instance, shows its feasibility with the proposed LHC far detectors; if observed, such LNV processes can pin down the Majorana nature of the neutrinos.
-In principle, similar strategies can also be implemented at high-energy $e^+e^-$ colliders.
+[400], for instance, shows its feasibility with the proposed LHC far detectors; if observed, such LNV processes can pin down the Majorana nature of the neutrinos.
+In principle, similar strategies can also be implemented at high-energy e^+e^- colliders.

 Ref.
-[407] proposes to install a HErmetic CAvern TrackEr (HECATE) at the CEPC and FCC-ee, which is similar to the far detectors FD3 and LAYCAST in Section VII.
-The HECATE detector would consist of resistive plate chambers (RPCs) or scintillator plates, constructed from extruded scintillating bars, located around the cavern walls and forming a $4\pi$ detector.
+[401] proposes to install a HErmetic CAvern TrackEr (HECATE) at the CEPC and FCC-ee, which is similar to the far detectors FD3 and LAYCAST in Section VII.
+The HECATE detector would consist of resistive plate chambers (RPCs) or scintillator plates, constructed from extruded scintillating bars, located around the cavern walls and forming a 4π detector.
 In order to obtain timing information and to distinguish particles from cosmic background, the HECATE detector should have at least two layers of detector material separated by a sizable distance.
 For reliable tracking, at least four layers, along with a smaller size or optimized geometry of the detector plates, would be required.

-This study estimates the HECATE sensitivity for long-lived heavy neutrino produced from Z boson decays $Z \to \nu N$ at $\sqrt{s} = 91.2$ GeV.
+This study estimates the HECATE sensitivity for long-lived heavy neutrino produced from Z boson decays $Z \rightarrow \nu N$ at $\sqrt{s} = 91.2$ GeV.
 Similar to Eq.
-(16), in their analyses, the decay probability of long-lived heavy neutrino inside the detector's fiducial volume is related to $\exp\{-l_0/\lambda_N\} - \exp\{-l_1/\lambda_N\}$ .
-The total number of Z bosons are taken to be $3.5 \times 10^{11}$ and $2.5 \times 10^{12}$ at CEPC and FCC-ee, respectively.
+(16), in their analyses, the decay probability of long-lived heavy neutrino inside the detector's fiducial volume is related to $\exp\{-l_0/\lambda_N\} - \exp\{-l_1/\lambda_N\}$.
+The total number of Z bosons are taken to be 3.5×10^{11} and 2.5×10^{12} at CEPC and FCC-ee, respectively.
 We extract Fig. 72 from Ref.
-[407] which shows the isocurve for nine signal events with the HECATE at CEPC and FCC-ee, which are shown respectively as the blue and red lines.
-Two setups of HECATE are investigated with $l_0 = 4$ m and $l_1 = 15$ m (solid) or 25 m (dashed).
-Sensitivities are also compared with multiple other experiments in this study.
-The faint solid curves show the main detector sensitivity ( $l_0 = 5$ mm, $l_1 = 1.22$ m).
-The faint dash-dotted curve indicates the additional gain if the muon chambers are used at the FCC-ee ( $l_0 = 1.22$ m, $l_1 = 4$ m).
-The thick curves show the sensitivity of HECATE with $l_0 = 4$ m, $l_1 = 15$ m (solid) and $l_0 = 4$ m,
+[401] which shows the isocurve for nine signal events with the HECATE at CEPC and FCC-ee, which are shown respectively as the blue and red lines.
+Two setups of HECATE are investigated

 FIG. 72: Sensitivities for nine signal events that can be achieved at FCC-ee (red) and CEPC (blue).
 The difference of the FCC-ee and CEPC sensitivities is mainly due to the different luminosities at the two colliders.
 According to latest setup of CEPC-TDR, the coverage of FCC-ee and CEPC will be much closer.
 The faint and thick curves are the prospects for the main detectors and HECATE, respectively.
 The shaded regions are excluded by current experiments, and the expected sensitivities of selected other experiments are indicated by the green curves.
 See the text for more details.
 Taken from Ref.
-[407].
+[401].